neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 ensured, that no unprivileged action will be executed at any time.
 This is what you would usually do, by adding an access check at the beginning of your privileged method.
 In TYPO3 Flow, there is the opportunity to enforce these checks without touching the actual method at all.
-Of course TYPO3 Flow's AOP features are used to realize this completely new perspective on authorization.
+Obviously TYPO3 Flow's AOP features are used to realize this completely new perspective on authorization.
 If you want to learn more about AOP, please refer to the corresponding chapter in this reference.